rossbeazley/photoprism-upload-android/Readme.md

 This will watch the camera folder and use webdav to upload images

-VERY NEXT: Compose version of sync queue then add restart
+VERY NEXT: Sync screen retry failed, then order complete last

 Sort of a task list: